4N0NYM0U5V2/Discord-Grabber/README.md

 How to use
+Open Grabber.exe
 Create a webhook on your Discord server.
-I recommend creating a new server.
-Change the 'WEBHOOK_URL' variable value to your Discord webhook URL.
+Change the sample webhook to your Discord webhook URL.
-Send the script to your victim and make them run it.
+Send the stealer to your victim and make them run it.